vaginessa/porn-vault/README.md

 - VIDEO_PATHS: Paths of video files that will be imported - subfolders will be searched recursively
 - IMAGE_PATHS: Paths of image files that will be imported - subfolders will be searched recursively
+- BULK_IMPORT_PATHS: Paths of .json or .yaml files to import content from
 - SCAN_ON_STARTUP: Whether video and image paths should be scanned
 - SCAN_INTERVAL: Rescan paths all X milliseconds - only works when SCAN_ON_STARTUP is enabled
 - LIBRARY_PATH: Path where the library (.db files & uploaded files & processed images) will be stored (default: working directory)